DSACMS/repo-scaffolder/tier2/{{cookiecutter.project_slug}}/README.md

 ## Core Team

-An up-to-date list of core team members can be found in [COMMUNITY.md](COMMUNITY.md).
-At this time, the project is still building the core team and defining roles and responsibilities.
-We are eagerly seeking individuals who would like to join the community and help us define and fill these roles.
+A list of core team members responsible for the code and documentation in this repository can be found in [COMMUNITY.md](COMMUNITY.md).

 <!--
 ## Documentation Index